cybercussion/SCOBot/README.md

-# SCORM_API
-Hi,
+# SCORM_API for Content w/ SCOBot and Local LMS Mimic for standalone
 I've added Wiki documentation now, so you can read more about the API support in detail.
-Here: https://github.com/cybercussion/SCORM_API/wiki
+Here: https://github.com/cybercussion/SCORM_API/wiki - Please refer to this for much more detailed information.

 I've kept this project split up into 3 logical portions, leaving room for anyone to add or subtract from the complete package.
 The main focal point would be 'QUnit-Tests/js/scorm/', as the surrounding files are simply supporting files like JQuery, QUnit, and further README files.
 I've also added all the files that go into a Content Aggregation Model.
 This is a package used to export your content to a learning management server.
 The portions of this project is split into the following sections: